UniMath/agda-unimath/src/group-theory/sums-of-finite-sequences-of-elements-commutative-monoids.lagda.md

 ## Properties

-#### Sums in a commutative monoid equal sums in the corresponding commutative semigroup
+#### Nontrivial sums in a commutative monoid equal sums in the underlying commutative semigroup

 ```agda
 module _